MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 If you choose to restore your device to Windows 10 Team after the migration [as described later in this article](#to-roll-back-to-windows-10-team), we recommend that you first unenroll Hub from SEMM.
 To learn more, see [Unenroll Surface devices from SEMM](/surface/unenroll-surface-devices-from-semm).

+>[!WARNING]
+>To unenroll a device from SEMM and restore user control of Surface UEFI settings, you must have the SEMM certificate that was used to enroll the device in SEMM.
+If this certificate becomes lost or corrupted, it is not possible to unenroll from SEMM.
+Back up and protect your SEMM certificate accordingly.

 #### Save the SEMM package to a USB drive

 1. Connect a USB drive to your PC.